AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-data-source.md

 >
 >Please note that the **[!UICONTROL Change Dimension]** and **[!UICONTROL Change Data source]** activities should not be added in one row.
 If you need to use both activities consecutively, include an **[!UICONTROL Enrichment]** activity in between them.
 This ensures proper execution and prevents potential conflicts or errors.

+>[!NOTE]
+>
+>The **Change Data Source** activity can process a maximum of one million records per execution.
+Contact your Adobe representative if you need to increase this limit.

 <!--

 Let's say you want to send VIP customers a unique offer code that they can redeem on your online store.
 To do this, you need to: